k0s/toolbox/README.txt

 The `index page </>`_ of toolbox lists all tools with the most recently updated first.
-A tool has a name, a description, a URL, and a number of fields.
+A tool has a name, a description, a URL, and a number of classifier fields.
 Most everything is clickable.
 Clicking on the description lets you edit the description which will be saved on blur.
 Clicking a URL, like `?author=harth </?author=harth>`_ will give you the tools that ``harth`` wrote.
 There is also full text search